Skip to content

 Debugging and Troubleshooting#

-• Input/Output Logs: Check .json_input, .json_output, .console and .error files for debugging script execution.
-The .console files contain anything printed by the scripts and the .error files contain mapping and scripts errors.
+• Input/output logs: Check .json_input, .json_output, .console and .error files for debugging script execution.
+The .console files contain output printed by the scripts and the .error files contain mapping and scripts errors.

 Example: gRPCServer MIB#

-Let's add a custom SNMP MIB to SR Linux at runtime, no feature requests, no software upgrades, let it be a gRPC server SNMP MIB 🤪.
+Let's add a custom SNMP MIB to SR Linux at runtime, no feature requests, no software upgrades, by creating a gRPC server SNMP MIB 🤪.

-This MIB has a single index gRPCServerName and 6 columns; the gRPC server network instance, its admin and operational states, the number of accepted and rejected RPCs as well as the last time an RPC was accepted.
+This MIB has a single index gRPCServerName and 6 columns; the gRPC server network instance, its admin and operational states, the number of accepted and rejected RPCs and the last time an RPC was accepted.

-All these fields can be mapped from leaves that can be found under the xpath /system/grpc-server/...
+All of these fields can be mapped from leafs that are found under the XPath /system/grpc-server/...

 ###########################################################################